Note: Organizations and Workspaces are available only on the Team plan and above.

 - ✅ Others just need to run it (share via interface)

-- Multiple people need to actively edit the same flow
+- Multiple people need to actively edit the same workflow

 - The team collectively maintains it (no single owner)